rxdu/tagpose/README.md

 # apriltag-pose

+This library provides a light C++ wrapper of the AprilTag library to extract pose information from tags.

 ## 1. Development environment

-* Ubuntu 14.04 64-bit (MacOS should also work, if you know how to configure it)
+* Ubuntu >= 14.04 64-bit (MacOS should also work, if you know how to configure it)
 * GCC >= 4.8.4

 ## 2. Install dependencies